Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

 1. Select the USB stick with DTS using the arrow keys and press `Enter`.
 1. Wait for `Enter an option:`.
 1. Type in `1` and press `Enter`.
-1. Wait for the question: Do you want to support Dasharo development by sending us logs with hardware configuration?
+1. Wait for the question: `Do you want to support Dasharo development by` `sending us logs with hardware configuration`?
 1. Type in `y` and press Enter.

 **Expected result**

 The whole process may take a few minutes.

 1. The report should be generated.
 1. The report should be sent to the cloud.
 1. In the summary should be displayed information that all calls exited without